Step 1 - Define your Assessment Framework

 If you have never set up assessments before, this page will be blank.

 To create a new Assessment, click the Create new Assessment button.
 From the Create New Assessment page, select the type of assessment you wish to set up.

 We've got helpful articles on how to set up each type of assessment, just click the links below and follow step 1:

 You can also set up a custom curriculum assessment.
 Click here to see how.

-Step 2 - Define your Assessment Policy
+Step 2 - Define your Annual Policy

-What is the Assessment Policy?
+What is the Annual Policy?

-Once you have defined your Assessment Framework, you'll need to add all your assessments to your Assessment Policy for the academic year.
-The Assessment Policy includes all aspects of assessments that are specific to an academic year, such as which assessments students are taking and Data Collection dates.
+Once you have defined your Assessment Framework, you'll need to add all your assessments to your Annual Policy for the academic year.
+The Annual Policy includes all aspects of assessments that are specific to an academic year, such as which assessments students are taking and Data Collection dates.
 In this section, you will also be able to manage your assessment periods, assessable courses, curriculum expectations, and schoolwide targets for the year.